-3.2 At least 2 thresholds for each of the above listed functions shall be required, in order to avoid nuisance tripping setting long time delays for smaller excursions and allow a faster tripping time in case of greater excursions.
+3.2 With the exceptation of functions 78 and 81R, at least 2 thresholds for each of the above listed functions shall be required, in order to avoid nuisance tripping setting long time delays for smaller excursions and allow a faster tripping time in case of greater excursions.
+The thresholds to be activated will be defined in the following.
+Some of the required ones may be for future use.

 One of the main goals of the Interface Protection is to prevent the RRGU / RRGP supporting an islanded section of the Distribution Network, when it would or could pose a hazard to the Network itself or to the customers connected to it.
-In order to ensure this, functions 78 (Vector shift) and 81R (ROCOF), known as Loss Of Mains (LOM) protections, must be implemented in the Interface Protection.
+In order to ensure this, functions 78 (Vector shift) and 81R (ROCOF), known as Loss Of Mains (LOM) protections, must be both implemented in the Interface Protection.
 These functions have to be available in the interface protection, but they shall be activated only on explicit demand of DEWA.